Aillustrate/traffic-sign-detection/README.md

 ### Results

 We trained both models for about 70 epochs.
 All metrics of last epohs of traing for both models are avaliable in [metrics](metrics) directory.
 Overall, it can be said that with about the same training time yolo8m gives metrics slightly higher than yolo5m.
+Code for training and evaluation of the models is avaliable in notebook [experiments.ipynb](experiments.ipynb).

 | Model  | MAP@50 | MAP@50-95 |